 We also have to put up with the bragging about how many pancakes people can eat in one sitting.

 Well, I have to tell you I am completely out of sync with the idea as I, for one, detest pancakes.
 To me, they're just omelettes gone terribly wrong.
 Then again I am, and always will be, a fussy eater.

-3) Pizza – bread, cheese and tomato.
+Bread, cheese and tomato sauce.
 That sounds like a perfect combination and it works for me in a sandwich/toastie or in a pasta dish.
 However our beloved margherita just ticks all the wrong boxes for me.
-I seriously don’t get the appeal.
+I seriously don't get the appeal.
 I know this will be a shocking addition on the list but pizza is just a concept that gathers reasonably sounding fusions and make them horrible.

-9) Bacon – I’ve left this one until last because I had hated it for 18 years.
-But in the last few months, I’ve started to rather like it – but only when eaten with other food so I am not exposed to its full flavour.
+I've left this one until last because I had hated it for 18 years.
+But in the last few months, I've started to rather like it - but only when eaten with other food so I am not exposed to its full flavour.
 However, I have since decided not to eat it as it had caused me some terrible stomach pains.
-It’s safe to say that my journey with bacon has certainly been a rollercoaster.
+It's safe to say that my journey with bacon has certainly been a roller-coaster.